 Baked Beans in a smoker are not only delicious but are an easy side dish for all your spring and summer barbecues!
 Topped with bacon, these homemade baked beans are the BEST and is the perfect pair to any smoked meat.

 Smoker recipes are an absolute must for spring and summer.
-A lot of people like to stick to smoking only meats on the smoker, but I love smoked side dishes, as well.
+A lot of people like to stick to smoking only meats on the smoker, like these smoked boneless chicken thighs, but I love smoked side dishes, as well.
 Some of the best smoker recipes are side dishes.
 Smoker side dishes are simply the best!
 Especially these smoked baked beans!

 ℹ️ Why This Recipe Works